MrKaszeba19/PapajLang/README.md

 - Open an app executable.
 - In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).

+## Requirements
+- Have installed Lazarus IDE (version 1.6 or higher recommended – I use Lazarus 2.0.4 as of now)
+- There are two ways to build RPN Calculator
+    * compile it using Lazarus IDE by clicking "Run" or "Compile"
+    * simply run `compile.sh` (in Unix/Linux systems) or `compile.bat` (in Windows systems) to compile the project
+- Windows users can make a Desktop shortcut to a RPN REPL by running `installREPL.bat`

 ## PapajScript: